DeNepo/study-lenses/lenses/hello-world/README.md

 ---

-this lense is helpful for debugging the server as it shows all the data a lense should receive and tests both static paths (own & shared)
+this lens is helpful for debugging the server as it shows all the data a lens should receive and tests both static paths (own & shared)